The Bankrate promise

-What is considered an ‘average’ credit score?
+What is considered an average credit score?

 The words “fair” and “average” are sometimes taken to mean the same thing.
 But in credit-scoring terms, fair and average are very different.
-Based on the numbers shown above, the average American has what would be termed good credit, which ranges from 670 to 739 in the FICO score model and 661 to 780 in the VantageScore model.
+Based on the numbers shown above, the average American has what would be classified as good credit, which ranges from 670 to 739 in the FICO score model and 661 to 780 in the VantageScore model.
 This is better than fair credit, which checks in at 580 to 669 for FICO and 601 to 660 for VantageScore.

 So, “fair” and “average” are really two different measures in credit scoring, even though both have numerical functions.
 “Average” in this instance is a mathematical term, also known as “arithmetic mean.”
-In other words: add up all individual credit scores and then divide the sum by the total number of those individuals.
+In other words: Add up all individual credit scores and then divide the sum by the total number of those individuals.